April 10, 20176 min read

 — Domino’s Pizza (@dominos) May 20, 2015

 This venture helped prove that Domino’s cares about the customer experience and is willing to take risks to delight its audiences.
 The brand essentially changed the language of online ordering.
-It allowed customers to use trendy graphics–emojis–to place an order without leaving their their Twitter feed or text app.
+It allowed customers to use trendy graphics–emojis–to place an order without leaving their Twitter feed or text app.

 To put a cherry (or pepperoni, maybe?) on top, it also encourages customers to associate the oft-used pizza emoji with Domino’s, and not with a competitor like Pizza Hut or Papa John’s.